 The future of voice search certainly seems bright and promising, and soon it will likely become an essential part of our lives.
 As Mary Meeker’s 2016 Internet Trends Report predicts, in four years we are going to use voice search 50% more than we do now.

-Considering that around 20% of voice search queries on mobile phones are local-based, we can see how the behaviour of people using their mobile device is changing.
+Considering that around 20% of voice search queries on mobile phones are local-based, we can see how the behavior of people using their mobile devices is changing.
 They are more likely to use local-based queries via voice search while on the go rather than typing it into the search bar on their phone’s browser.

 Therefore, if you want your business to appear in the very first position of the search result page and be at the top of the list of available stores when someone is using mobile voice service, it’s time to start adjusting your strategies accordingly and optimize for local-based voice searches.
 As a result, you’ll be one step ahead of your local competitors.

 How do people use voice search?

 People use a variety of voice assistants such as Google Now on Android devices, Siri on iPhone, Cortana on Microsoft, and Alexa on Amazon.
 After clicking on a microphone voice search icon, the user can start speaking.